kalpitthakkar/pb-gcn/config/README.md

 * The different ways of constructing the adjacency matrices (labeling mode) are given in `pb-gcn/models/graph/graph.py`.
 Change this file / add to this file for any new way of labeling the nodes.

+* For testing the model using saved / downloaded weights, use the test config files given.

 That's all.
 If there are any questions, please create an issue and we can take it up there!